howaboutsales/mandrill/README.md

 > A PHP library for interfacing with the Mandrill API

+A fork from shareworks that deleted their repository.
+Not our code

 ## Tests

 You can test the component by issuing the following commands: